 Hi, I’m Elizabeth (or Lizzie!) and this is my public mental health and recovery journal.
 I’m a passionate mental health advocate, writer, chaotic creative and DBT enthusiast from up North in England.

-Here you’ll find recovery journal entries and prompts, reflections on DBT, therapy techniques and emotional regulation, therapy insights and tools, and even the odd spiritual or philosophical musing, all written with heart – and a little northern grit.
-If you’re working through big emotions, trying to understand yourself more, or just need a soft space to land or someone who gets it while you figure things out, my work is here for you.
+If you’re working through big emotions, trying to understand yourself more, or just need to hear from someone who gets it while you figure things out, my work is here for you.
 I’m glad you’re here.

 Welcome to my world!

-Blooming in DBT – The story behind my work
+Blooming in DBT: The story behind my work

 Support My Work